TURKEY

 For too long Turkey was just a waypoint.
 As the “crossroads of the world” and with Turkish Airlines as the primary carrier servicing our Kyrgyzstan and Georgia destinations, we’ve connected through Istanbul more times than we can count.
 The handful of times we’ve laid over in the city have always been super memorable and motivation to stay and explore the country’s mountains.
 Not an oft-talked about range, the Pontic Mountains are huge (twice the length of the Pyrenees), stretching for 1,000km along the southern shore of the Black Sea.
 And knowing what happens when storms collect moisture off the Black Sea and unleash on neighboring ranges in Georgia, we’ve always had a good feeling about precipitation potential.
 The tipping point—when we knew Turkey HAD to be added to our lineup—was learning about a small village in the Kaçkar Mountains (a subrange in the Pontics) called Petran, where for centuries they’ve been building and riding toboggan or Snurfer-like boards called Petranboards.
 The story captured our imagination, and confirmed our suspicions regarding not just snowpack, but also the rich culture found in these mountain villages.

 And so the Kaçkars became the focus.
 Petran itself was researched, contacts were made, and a trip there may very likely come into existence in the future.
 But based on feedback from one of our guides who has heli-guided on the north side of the range, the valleys there are deep and long, and would make daily access quite challenging if not flying.
 So, in trying to nail down the best possible base for ski touring, our attention turned to the other side of the Kaçkar crest—to the villages of Yaylalar and Olgunlar.
-Olgunlar in particular (winter population: 7) stood out due to its location at the literal end of the road.
-And with a family-run, year-round lodging option in the village, we’d be set.
-Endless touring options right from the front door.
+Olgunlar in particular stood out due to its location at the literal end of the road, offering endless touring options right from the front door of a family-run, year-round lodge called Kaçkar Pansiyon.
+Unfortunately, following our first stay at Kaçkar Pansiyon in 2025, the Turkish Government revoked their license citing (arguably unwarranted) concerns over the risk of avalanches impacting the village.
+In fact, the last avalanche to reach the village was in 1993, causing damage to only a few barns.
+In any case, our partners were left scrambling but were able to quickly pivot for 2026, renovating a house just a few kilometers down valley.
+These days, the location of their new guesthouse—between Yaylalar and Olgunlar—is the new end of the road.
+Access to all of the amazing riding above both villages is still directly from the front door.

 AVAILABILITY & REQUIREMENTS